 - 1. Verify that the new key has a ⊕ stamped on it. - 2.
 Insert the original, already programmed key in the ignition and start the engine.
-If the engine will not start, see your dealer for service - 3.
-After the engine has started, turn the key to LOCK/OFF, and remove the key. - 4.
-Insert the new key to be programmed and turn it to the ON/RUN position within five seconds of turning the ignition to the LOCK/OFF position in Step 3.
+If the engine will not start, see your dealer for service. - 3.
+After the engine has started, turn the key to LOCK/OFF, and remove the kev.

-The security light will turn off once the key has been programmed.
+- 4. Insert the new key to be programmed and turn it to the ON/RUN position within five seconds of turning the ignition to the LOCK/OFF position in Step 3. - The security light will turn off once the key has been programmed. - 5.
 Repeat Steps 1 through 4 if additional keys are to be programmed.

-If you lose or damage your PASS-Key III+ key, see your dealer or a locksmith who can service PASS-Key III+ to have a new key made.
+If you lose or damage your PASS-Kev III+ kev. see vour dealer or a locksmith who can service PASS-Key III+ to have a new kev made.